Mel B Leaves TV Judging Behind To Perform As Roxie Hart In Broadway’s ‘Chicago’

 Mel B has been judging other people’s performances in her various TV judging roles for years, and now it is her turn to have her performance judges by fans and critics alike.

 On the personal front, Mel B has expressed her delight at repairing her formerly strained relationship with her mother and sister.
-Earlier, the singer’s mother and sister disapproved of the former Spice Girl’s decision to marry Stephen Belafonte, who they felt had taken Mel B away from her family.
+Earlier, the singer’s mother and sister disapproved of the former Spice Girl’s decision to marry Stephen Belafonte, whom they felt had taken Mel B away from her family.

 Snuggle time at our house right now,I love my family more than anything in the whole wide world,hurry up and get home Phoenix,I feel very blessed to have such a tight bond,it's unbreakable #myfamilyismylife #truepureunconditionallove #mysexyhubby #alldifferentshades #nyc????